charlessipe/reading-notes/class-03.md

 ## Review from Reading 02 - Chapter 2: “Basic JavaScript Instructions” (pp.70-73)

+- [ ] Arrays can store a list of values.
+- [ ] You can store multiple data types in the same variable!
+- [ ] Use loop to write out all items in an array.

 ## Chapter 4: “Decisions and Loops” from switch statements on (pp.162-182)